Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Entanglement as a potential detector of DQPT

-In the case of equilibrium quantum phase transitions (EQPTs), entanglement, both bipartite as well as multipartite ones, emerged as efficient detectors \cite{qpt-ent}.
-It was shown that even in some models, EQPT could be detected by entanglement-based quantities where the traditional detection methods fail.
-For example, it was reported in \cite{frankver} that for the spin-$1$ model proposed by Affleck, Lieb, Kennedy and Tasaki \cite{AKLT}, EQPT was detected by a diverging entanglement-length in which the usual correlation lengths remain finite.
+In the case of equilibrium quantum phase transitions (EQPTs), entanglement, both bipartite as well as multipartite, emerges as efficient detectors \cite{qpt-ent, qptbook1}.
+It was even shown that in some models, where the traditional detection methods fail, EQPT could be detected by entanglement-based quantities \cite{frankver, AKLT}.
 Later, in other works \cite{Biswas2014,Chha2007,manab-ggm}, it was found that there exist models for which multipartite entanglement turns out to be better for identifying EQPT compared to bipartite measures.
-In a broader sense, it has been realized that nearest neighbour bipartite entanglement as well as other quantum correlation measures have the potential to uncover EQPTs that occur due to a change in system parameters.
-The question then is -- Can entanglement be a ``good" quantity to identify phase transitions that occur with the variation of time, after a sudden quench of parameters?
+In general, it has been realized that entanglement as well as other quantum correlation measures have the potential to detect EQPTs.
+The question then is -- \emph{Can entanglement be a ``good" quantity to identify phase transitions that occur with the variation of time, after a sudden quench of parameters?}

-In this paper, we answer this question by analyzing the time evolution of bipartite and multipartite entanglement for the DATXY model after a sudden quench.
-Furthermore, we compare and contrast the DQPT detection capabilities of bipartite and multipartite entanglement and show multipartite entanglement to be a better identifier of DQPT compared to its bipartite counterparts.
+We answer this question by analyzing the time evolution of bipartite and multipartite entanglement for the DATXY model after a sudden quench.
+Our analyses reveal, bipartite entanglement, contrary to its efficient EQPT detection capability for this model, turns out to be an inefficient detector of DQPT.
+First of all, the failure of bipartite entanglement as an identifier of DQPT for this model already once more underlines the difference between EQPT and DQPT from an information-theoretic perspective.
+Moreover, multipartite entanglement emerges as a good detector of DQPT.